Training Outcomes Within Your Budget!

 Output: Both methods produce a new array (copy) that contains the same elements as the original Array.

-Merging using Java Arrays
+4) Merging Using Java Arrays

 Merging Arrays involves combining the elements of two Arrays into a single Array.
 The elements of the second Array follow those of the first Array in the merged Array.